-Before Boarding the Flight
+Before boarding the flight:

 1. Inform the airline in advance

 It is always a good idea to let the airline know that your baby is flying for the first time.
 Usually, the family with the infant will be allowed to board and disembark before the others.
-Often, airlines also offer parents with an infant bassinet seats, if available.
+Often, airlines also offer parents with an infant bassinet seat, if available.